 If you don't have a home of your own or have nowhere to live you should contact the our Housing Needs Advice Service on 01524 582929 for help and advice.

-Disabled Facilities Grants are available from the Council to help pay for adaptations to your home to meet your needs.
+Disabled facilities grants are available to help pay for adaptations to your home to meet your needs.

-Adapted Housing.
-The council and local Housing Associations have accommodation that has been designed for people with special needs, or can be adapted.
+The council and local housing associations also have accommodation that has been designed for people with special needs, or can be adapted.

 Running a home is expensive, not only do you have to pay the rent but there are other things you must pay for too such as gas, electricity, water rates, council tax, telephone and TV licence.
 You may also have to pay a deposit and rent in advance before you move in.
 If you are on a low income or unemployed you may be able to get help towards the rent from Housing Benefit.
 Always make sure before you move in to a new home that you can afford to live there.

-Housing Benefit may be provided to help you towards the cost of paying your rent.
-The amount of Housing Benefit you eventually receive will depend on:
+Housing benefit may be provided to help you towards the cost of paying your rent.
+The amount of benefit you eventually receive will depend on: